caiks/WBOT02/README.md

 47 vs 46 - added min entropy, growth is reduced, multiplier increases slightly, more normal statistics?, compare qualitative

+Model 47 shows us that heads are not usually the most interesting frames even in film noir.
+To develop an interest naturally we need dynamic audio and video and possibly even emotional rewards in the slice topology.

 model 47 -
 ```
 lengthsDist: {(1,3),(2,12),(3,20),(4,60),(5,120),(6,236),(7,417),(8,839),(9,1317),(10,2339),(11,3604),(12,5775),(13,8134),(14,10667),(15,13343),(16,14043),(17,13979),(18,12387),(19,9497),(20,6270),(21,3264),(22,1587),(23,503),(24,169),(25,12)}